EnigmaticaModpacks/Enigmatica6/.github/README.md

 git pull origin develop
 ```

-8. Now double click the script `setup.sh` to setup InstanceSync.
-It is found in the `development` folder.
+8. Now double click the script `InstanceSyncSetup.sh` to setup InstanceSync.
+It is found in the root folder.

 You're done!